csgohacks/master-guide/legit-+-hvh-features-cheat-software/onetap/README.md

 ### Miscellaneous

 * Skinchanger are available.
 * A feature-rich ECMAScript 5 \(Javascript\) API which users can create their Javascripts to customize the cheat's behaviour.
-Specially point out it is using a ECMAScript 5 praser, which means some advancd functions \(arrow functions, classes, let, const variables\) in ECMAScript 6 are not available in onetap's API.
+Specially point out it is using a ECMAScript 5 praser, which means some advancd functions \(arrow functions, the class keyword, let initializer, promises, async functions, etc\) in ECMAScript 6 are not available in onetap's API.
+The API does **not** allow HTTP(S) or local file access.

 ### Config

 * In .cfg file format, However not text-editable.
 * Config files are located at `ot` folder, which is in CSGO's game root folder.
-* Javascripts are in .js file format as a normal Js file, text-editable, same location as config files.
+* Javascripts are in .js file format as a normal Js file, text-editable.
+Javascripts are located in a subdirectory of the config folder, called `scripts`.

 ### Services

 * Moderators reply actively
 * HWID resets take a few minutes to half an hour.
+* Parts of staff team are on discord

 ### Overall